 • Implementing and annually review the Fish Kill Mitigation and Response Plan for the Vasse Wonnerup Wetlands

-The VETWG will be supported by community and scientific advisory groups in the development of a water management plan for the system.
+The Partnership will be supported by community and scientific advisory groups in the development of a water management plan for the system.

-Fortnightly water quality monitoring is being undertaken on the Vasse Wonnerup Wetlands by the Department of Water.
+Fortnightly water quality monitoring is being undertaken on the Vasse Wonnerup Wetlands by the Department of Water and Environmental Regulation.

 Two buoys at the Vasse floodgates undertake continuous water quality monitoring with additional weekly monitoring being undertaken in the Vasse estuary.
-The VETWG are coordinating a seawater inflow trial in the Vasse estuary over the 2014-15 summer period.
+The Partnership coordinated a seawater inflow trial in the Vasse estuary over the 2014-15 summer period.

 For more information contact Dr Kath Lynch – District Manager Department of Water 9781 0111.